NickBulbeck/CampaignChart/dataLayer.md

 DESIGN NOTES

 When I launch the app, I can either start a new one, or launch an existing one.
 So: I need a pull-down menu.
+To start with, the chart app contains a blank input, with a Save button.
+If you click on the chart...
+If you click on the New button...
+Need these combinations decided.

 TODAY IS: Monday